arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/08.ml-magic-wand/content.md

 In the Arduino IDE select the **Arduino Nano Matter** inside the _Silicon Labs_ board package and make sure the **Protocol Stack** is set to _None_.

 ![Nano Matter Sketch Upload](assets/code.png)

+After the code is uploaded successfully, you can test your Nano Matter Magic Wand.

+## Project Testing

+Power the Nano Matter of your Magic Wand using a USB cable and start moving it following the Wing or Ring gesture to see if.

+DEMO HERE

+## Conclusion NEED UPDATE

+In this tutorial you learned how to use the Nano Matter Display expansion kit, leveraging all its features like the E-ink screen to display high-contrast graphics with a low power consumption on 2.9" 384x168 resolution.
+Features like the built-in RGB LED, the 3-axis accelerometer and the temperature and humidity sensor were explained.

+Thanks to the E-ink display, your IoT-oriented products can have a better and more natural user experience while maintaining a low power consumption.
+Allowing you to set up and commission your solution by scanning the QR code and showing real-time sensor data on the screen, being a game-changer feature for your IoT solutions.

+### Next Steps

+- Extend your knowledge with E-ink displays following the [Pervasive Displays documentation](https://docs.pervasivedisplays.com/).
+- Try all the examples included in the library for a deeper understanding on the API.
+- Start creating your own graphics to display custom data on the screen.